grzegorzj/w2l/guides/README.md

 Mathematical conventions, coordinate systems, and coding standards.
 Essential for understanding how W2L interprets geometry and positioning.

 ### [Positioning System](./POSITIONING.md)
 Complete guide to positioning, layouts, and child transformations.
-Learn how to position elements, use containers, and work with column-based layouts.
+Learn how to position elements, use containers, work with column-based layouts, and create reactive connections between elements.

 ### [Intelligent Alignment](./INTELLIGENT-ALIGNMENT.md)
 How W2L's intelligent alignment system works.
 Understand how elements automatically choose appropriate alignment points for natural, intuitive layouts.